State of Sociotype 2025

 There were attempts to come up with some complex set of tasks and invite people come into the lab, videotape them and extract all the information about their personality by a carefully chosen set of different things that people go through.
 And the outcome of this huge amount of work was that it gave orders of magnitude less to learn in general, than just asking people a bunch of questions, despite all the difficulties with self-reports, which includes biases, motivation to think of themselves as being more desirable in various ways than they are from a social desirability perspective, and others.

-Reconfirmation through reports from others (cross-reference testing, where different people who know you well answer test questions about you) demonstrates a high convergence of results.
-Which links internal experiences with external perspectives on personality and points to high validity, reproducibility, and, accordingly, a high level of scientific rigor, indicating that the assessment is well-designed and its results are credible.
-The metrics also serve the function of this third-person feedback.
+Reconfirmation through reports from others (cross-reference testing, where different people who know you well answer test questions about you) demonstrates a high convergence of results, which links internal experiences with external perspectives on personality and points to high validity, reproducibility, and, accordingly, a high level of scientific rigor, indicating that the assessment is well-designed and its results are credible.
+The metrics also serve the function of this third-person feedback, helping to validate the consistency and objectivity of the personality profile.

 We are open to all other observational, behavioral, physiological, and conceptual measures.
 But here, we need to be more picky with each point.